Last Updated on: 27th September 2023, 08:29 pm

 - Protect food from other animals, including wild birds.

 - Feed all birds a healthy, balanced diet that boosts immunity.

-It’s impossible to guarantee that chickens will never grow unwell and pass sickness and disease on to a parrot, but taking steps to protect the health of both bird species will be beneficial.
+It’s impossible to guarantee that chickens will never grow unwell and pass sickness and disease on to parrots, but taking steps to protect the health of both bird species can be beneficial.